Mountain Wildflowers Seminar – Discover and Identify Wildflower Species

-Join us for a full day exploring La Sal Mountains’ wildflowers, and learn to identify species at the peak of their bloom.
-Locations depend on snow melt; general elevation of activity between 8-11,000 feet elevation, moderate, mostly short walks on trails.
+Join us for a full day seminar exploring mountain wildflowers in the La Sals and learn to identify species at the peak of their bloom.
+Locations depend on snow melt; general elevation of activity between 8-11,000 feet elevation.
+Includes moderate, mostly short walks on trails.

 Joel Tuhy has been studying and photographing wildflowers in Canyonlands for over 30 years.
 He is a Biologist with Moab’s office of the Nature Conservancy.
 Joel volunteers his time to CFI for this special outing to share his love of the plant world (the “superior kingdom”) and to help raise scholarship funds for CFI School programs.